biobakery/humann/readme.md

 where $SAMPLENAME is the basename of $SAMPLE

 NOTE: To keep all of the intermediate temp files use the "--temp" flag.

+### Demo runs ###

+The input folder contains four demo input files.
+These files are of fasta, fastq, sam, and blastm8 format.
+Blastm8 format is created by the following software: rapsearch2, usearch, and blast.

+To run the fasta demo type the command:

+`` humann2.py --input input/demo.fasta --output $OUTPUT_DIR``

+To run the fastq demo type the command:

+`` humann2.py --input input/demo.fastq --output $OUTPUT_DIR``

+To run the sam demo type the command:

+`` humann2.py --input input/demo.sam --output $OUTPUT_DIR``

+To run the blastm8 demo type the command:

+`` humann2.py --input input/demo.m8 --output $OUTPUT_DIR``

+$OUTPUT_DIR is the output directory

+Since sam and blastm8 are mapping results, using these files as input to HUMAnN2 will bypass both the nucleotide and translated mapping portions of the flow.

 ### Output files ###